Wedding Cake Pricing

 - More expensive than buttercream

 - Great for piped designs

 - Melts in high heat

 - Can’t be made completely smooth

 - Will never be bright white due to butter content

 Reserve Your Date

-If you’re sure you’d like to book us for your wedding but due to time or distance you need to delay your Consultation & Cake Tasting, you may reserve your date by submitting a non-refundable deposit.
+If you’re sure you’d like to book us for your wedding or other event but due to time or distance you need to delay your Consultation & Cake Tasting, you may reserve your date by submitting a non-refundable deposit.
 This deposit will be applied to your cake order at booking.
 The deposit will reserve your space and date.